glFusion/searcher/README.md

 Enter the minimum number of letters to be considered a "word".
 Words with less than this number of letters will not be added to the index.

+Default: 3

+#### Maximum Words in a Phrase
+When tokens are created from a document or search query, words can be grouped into phrases.
+The phrasing is simply "word word+1 word+2" etc. Longer phrases can provide more accurate search results by considering matched phrases to be more relevant than single matched words, but a higher value here will significantly increase the time required to index your content as well as the database size.

+Default: 3

 #### Results to show per page
 Enter the number of search results to show on each page.

+Default: 20

 #### Length of excerpt to display
 Enter the number of words to display in the excerpt on the search results page.

+Default: 50

 #### Maximum occurrences of a term to count
 Enter the maximum number of times that a single word or phrase will be counted